edpowers/venn-abers-forked/README.md

 Edge Cases:
 - Can't use the cat_features parameter in CatBoostClassifier, as the model cloning process for Sklearn compatibility gets confused.
+- Once the model has been logged to MLFlow, do not attempt to modify its state, or even try to get its parameters, without first loading it from MLFlow/local env.

 ### Installation
 ```commandline